-Earth experienced 5 large ice ages.
+Once upon a time, Earth was a giant snowball.
+Our planet has experienced 5 sunstantial ice ages.
 During this time, a hefty layer of ice smothered our planet.

-It was unimaginably frigid at this time where temperatures dropped to 10°C lower than it is today.
+It was unimaginably frigid at this time where temperatures dropped to 5°C to 10°C lower than it is today.

 Ice ages happen for several reasons.
 In the eyes of Milankovitch, Earth is prone to ice ages because of how its cyclical movements affects climate.